-Revenue declined by 28.1% driven by a slowdown in shipping and pricing decline in both air and sea.
-The Company's strategic procurement policies ensured that despite the decline in revenue, there was growth in net revenue and profitability.
+Total revenue declined by 78% driven by a slowdown in shipping and pricing decline in both air and sea.
+Air freight revenue declined 92% compared with the same period last year due to 85% lower shipped volume and 40% lower sell rates.
+Ocean freight revenue declined 58% compared with the same period last year due to 46% lower shipped volume and 23% lower sell rates.
 The Company continues to invest in its sales and marketing strategy to increase market share, while seeking opportunities for strategic acquisitions to grow our business.